spdx/spdx-spec/chapters/file-information.md

-# 8 File information fields
+# 8 File information section

 ## 8.1 File name field <a name="8.1"></a>